-- Check your biases.
 If you are managing a hybrid team of in-office employees and virtual employees, you’re more likely to have a holistic picture of the work of your in-office employees because you can see them.
 Make sure you’re delivering feedback in ways that are equitable to each role regardless of location.
 Additionally, data has shown there are inherent biases in performance reviews.
 Read up on what these are and how to address them, paying close attention to racial and gender biases.
 Consider utilizing consistent and published rubrics for performance reviews.

 Remember your employees are people.
 If an action feels out of character, consider working to uncover any potential non-work drivers of what happened.
-Have empathy, especially during this ongoing adjustment to working in suboptimal conditions due to COVID-19.
-Parents are still working from home with kids in the house.
+Have empathy, especially during ongoing adjustment to working in suboptimal conditions due to COVID-19 or societal challenges.
 A deadline missed may have nothing to do with the motivation to achieve results and everything to do with more demands on their time.
 At the same time, keep it professional.
 If your employee is not interested in sharing personal details, respect their wishes and their boundaries.
 Lara Hogan, Founder and Leadership Coach at Wherewithall, also recommends removing your own feelings from the feedback.

 When providing remote feedback, DO NOT:

 When sharing negative feedback, your employee and manager may not see eye-to-eye.
-It’s critical, if any feedback conversation is resulting in discord or misunderstanding, to agree to hop on a video chat to more clearly understand one another and get to a point of resolution.
+It’s critical, if any remote feedback conversation is resulting in discord or misunderstanding, to agree to hop on a video chat to more clearly understand one another and get to a point of resolution.

-- Be the only speaker.
 Encourage all team members to ask questions and share feedback and opinions.
 Increasingly, leadership vulnerability is seen as one of the key tools in building trust and elevating performance.
 Provide a safe forum where you, as the leader, can be open and receive feedback.
 Then put in place visible metrics to demonstrate how you have incorporated the feedback.

-- Just focus on the now.
-Focusing feedback solely on what happened recently won’t help to solve future and potentially large-scale problems.
+Focusing remote feedback solely on what happened recently won’t help to solve future and potentially large-scale problems.
 Try to find the root causes of the issue and solutions for those, too.
 For example, if the quality of an assignment was potentially below expectations, first, ensure that the expectations were clear and well communicated.
 Second, ensure that there weren’t mitigating factors to this particular assignment.
 Third, work towards a plan of finding resources to support the next assignment or necessary routes for skill development.

-- Make assumptions.
 Engaging in a fair-minded dialogue allows your employee and you to discover previously unknown facts related to the situation.
 Again, as employees are often working unseen, many dynamics are at play that a manager may not be aware of.

-- Make it a contest.
 Feedback is not about winning or being right.
 It’s about working to reinforce positive behaviors and learning how to fix underlying issues to achieve a stronger working environment.

-Establishing proper protocols for giving and receiving feedback helps to continuously foster a learning and growth mindset for your people, your teams, and ultimately the business.
+Establishing proper protocols for giving and receiving remote feedback helps to continuously foster a learning and growth mindset for your people, your teams, and ultimately the business.